Frequently Asked Questions

 Q: How frequent would our sessions be?

 A: I mainly provide weekly sessions, usually at a set day/time each week.
-I can work with clients who have changing schedules depending on my current caseload.
+I can work with clients who have changing schedules, depending on my availability.
 I can also provide fortnightly sessions for a set number of clients.
-Contact Me and we can discuss your requirements.

 Q: Do I have to commit to a certain number of sessions?